MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterGroupFromAffinityRule.md

 ### -Name

-The name of the affinity rule to remove groups from
+The name of the affinity rule to remove groups from.

 ```yaml
 Type: String[]